Trumpington Street: Notable buildings

 The University of Cambridge colleges St Catharine's College, Corpus Christi College, Pembroke College, and Peterhouse are all on Trumpington Street.
 Pembroke College also fronts onto the adjoining Pembroke Street.
-Further south is Fitzwilliam Museum, the main museum of the University.
+Further south is Fitzwilliam Museum, the main museum of the university.
 At the southern end is the main site of the Cambridge University Engineering Department.

 Little St Mary's Parish Church, is next to Peterhouse (just to the north) on the corner of Trumpington Street and Little St Mary's Lane.
 The first church here was called St Peter-without-Trumpington Gate.

 The former Emmanuel United Reformed Church building, built to a design of James Cubitt in 1875, is also located on Trumpington Street; this now forms part of Pembroke College's Mill Lane Project development site.

-At the northern end on the corner of Corpus Christi College facing King's Parade is the Corpus Clock, a new tourist attraction installed in 2008.
+At the northern end on the corner of Corpus Christi College facing King's Parade is the Corpus Clock, a new artwork installed in 2008.